salah-mohamed0404/shareme/README.md

 built with:

-- for frontend: Reactjs and tailwind.
+- for frontend: Reactjs, Sass and tailwind.
 - for backend: sanity.